-A locksmith in Midway, Utah is the silent hero in a domestic violence case this week after his attention to detail helped save a woman’s life.
+A locksmith in Midway, Utah is the silent hero in a domestic violence case after his attention to detail helped save a woman’s life.

 It all started Friday when a locksmith, who asked reporters only to identify him by his first name, Greg, was hired to change the lock on a woman’s front door in Midway—just 45 minutes southeast of Salt Lake City.

 Greg says when he finished the job and gave the woman his invoice, she showed him her hand, which had “911” written on it.

 Immediately, Greg knew something was wrong, and reflected back on his time at the client’s house.